Tithe – A BIG FAT DIRTY LIE EXPOSED

 ABRAHAM: He ONLY tithed 1 TIME.
 He was rich in silver and gold (see Gen 13:2) but did NOT tithe ANY his own money.
 He ONLY tithed one time from the SPOILS of WAR.
 That’s right, someone else’s stuff.
 So if you want I’ll go to war, take some stuff, and then give 10% of it to the church.
-Obviously the church has taken Malachi 3:10 and totally twisted it’s meaning to support the idea of Christian tithing.
+Obviously, the church has taken Malachi 3:10 and totally twisted its meaning to support the idea of Christian tithing.
 Not to mention Abraham was NOT commanded to do it.
 He did it FREELY.

 ISRAELITES: Do I really need to address this one?
-Clearly the Israelites were living under the old testament law.
+Clearly, the Israelites were living under the old testament law.
 Under law if you broke one law you were guilty of it all.
 DEATH.
 No mercy.

 Some will say “Jesus commanded us to tithe”.
 This takes us to the Pharisees.

-If you are going to tell someone to tithe like the Pharisees did then you’re also telling them they need to obey the WHOLE Old Testament law because Jesus certainly never told them otherwise.
-However, AFTER Christ died we learn we are free from the law (rom 8:2), redeemed from the law (Gal 3:13) no longer under the law (Rom 6:14), and Christ is the end of the law for all who believe (Rom 10:4).
+If you are going to tell someone to tithe as the Pharisees did then you’re also telling them they need to obey the WHOLE Old Testament law because Jesus certainly never told them otherwise.
+However, AFTER Christ died we learn we are free from the law (Rom 8:2), redeemed from the law (Gal 3:13) no longer under the law (Rom 6:14), and Christ is the end of the law for all who believe (Rom 10:4).

 There you have it.
-Free from bondage of “you better give 10% or God will curse you”.
+Free from the bondage of “you better give 10% or God will curse you”.
 So now what?
 Forget the percentage.
 Give from the heart, not under compulsion.
 Give freely and where there’s need.
 Don’t worry, God’s not pulling out a calculator waiting for you to mess up and violate an OT law.

 Author: Mike Cynar